brady131313/nocontextthrows/README.md

 # TODO

 - [ ] Add custom user claims so that only admins can see all submissions
-- [ ] Switch to signInWithRedirect so mobile works too
+- [x] Switch to signInWithRedirect so mobile works too
+  - [ ] test in prod
 - [x] Submission pagination/filtering
-- [ ] Add submission delete functionality
+- [x] Add submission delete functionality
-- [ ] Submission detail modal with download option and file preview
+- [x] Add submission download functionality

+# V2
+- [ ] Render table as list of cards?